xiaoge26/tp/docs/UserGuide.md

 <div class="warning" style="color: red; background-color: #f2f2f2; padding: 10px;">
 <strong>Warning:</strong> <br>
-If you attempt to manipulate the saveFile and corrupted data is being parsed, you will be thrown exceptions.
+If you attempt to manipulate the data files (save.txt and transaction.txt) and corrupted data is being parsed, you will be thrown exceptions.
-If this inhibits the program from running, please delete the exisiting savefile and run program again
+If this inhibits the program from running, please delete the existing files and run program again.
+Please keep in mind that this will result in irreversible data loss.
 </div>